Vectrex Very Dead Repair

 So what about the dot?

-I’m not even sure if it was plugged in at that point as I can’t see a power cable leading off the table to the right, which is where my mains sockets are located.
-Oh well I’ll cary on my assessment regardless.
+Was it plugged in at that point?
+I can’t see a power cable leading off the table to the right.
+Oh well I’ll carry on with my assessment regardless.

 There definately is a power switch issue as only half the wires are showing continuity when switch on.
 As seen below the power switch provides continuity from red to brown.
 There are two pairs and only one of them is providing power.